 The following are the Statement of Net Position as of December 31, 2023 and Statement of Revenues, Expenses and Changes in Net Position for the year ended December 31, 2023, which are from the audited financial statements of the Authority for the year ended December 31, 2023 attached as Appendix A hereto.
 The audited financial statements of the Authority also provide certain financial information about the Authority on a fund accounting basis, including a description of its General Fund.
 See "Part II-INDEPENDENT AUDITORS."
 This information has been included solely for purposes of providing a general overview for potential purchasers of the financial status of the Authority given that the Authority operates the programs which result in the Loans securing Obligations under the Master Indenture and also services such Loans.
 See "Obligations of the Authority" and "The General Fund" under this caption.
 The Bonds and Derivative Products are limited obligations of the Authority secured by and payable only from the Trust Estate, except in the limited case of those Bonds and Derivative Products designated as general obligations of the Authority.
-The 2025 Series AB Bonds are not being designated as general obligations of the Authority.
-The overall financial status of the Authority does not indicate and will not necessarily affect whether amounts will be available in the Trust Estate to pay principal and interest on Bonds (including the 2025 Series AB Bonds) when due.
+The overall financial status of the Authority does not indicate and will not necessarily affect whether amounts will be available in the Trust Estate to pay principal and interest on Bonds (including the 2025 Series E Bonds) when due.